 Take what you need, and leave anything that doesn’t resonate.

 When grieving a pet, you are experiencing a unique kind of grief, called disenfranchised grief.
-What this means is, society doesn’t see it as “serious” a loss as other losses.
+What this means is, others don’t see it as “serious” a loss as other losses.

 This is FALSE!
 Many people have told me that when their pet died, it hurt more than when humans in their life had died.